 Rule 18.
 Selection of the jury.

-(a) The judge shall determine the method of selecting the jury and notify the parties at a pretrial conference or otherwise prior to trial.
+(a) Method of selection.
+The judge shall determine the method of selecting the jury and notify the parties at a pretrial conference or otherwise prior to trial.
 The following procedures for selection are not exclusive.

 (a)(1) Strike and replace method.
 The court shall summon the number of the jurors that are to try the cause plus such an additional number as will allow for any alternates, for all peremptory challenges permitted, and for all challenges for cause granted.
 At the direction of the judge, the clerk shall call jurors in random order.
 The judge may hear and determine challenges for cause during the course of questioning or at the end thereof.
 The judge may and, at the request of any party, shall hear and determine challenges for cause outside the hearing of the jurors.
 After each challenge for cause sustained, another juror shall be called to fill the vacancy, and any such new juror may be challenged for cause.
 When the challenges for cause are completed, the clerk shall provide a list of the jurors remaining, and each side, beginning with the prosecution, shall indicate thereon its peremptory challenge to one juror at a time in regular turn, as the court may direct, until all peremptory challenges are exhausted or waived.
 The clerk shall then call the remaining jurors, or so many of them as shall be necessary to constitute the jury, including any alternate jurors, and the persons whose names are so called shall constitute the jury.
 If alternate jurors have been selected, the last jurors called shall be the alternates, unless otherwise ordered by the court prior to voir dire.